Install CentOS operating system on virtual machine

 Partition hard drive in CentOS

-Proceed to partition hard drive, select LVM in Partitioning Scheme
+Next, we proceed to partition the hard drive and select LVM in Partitioning Scheme, following these steps:

-Step 1 – Create /boot partition: choose + button, enter capacity and then select Add Mount Point.
-Capacity of /boot partition about 500MB is enough.
+Step 1 – Create /boot partition: choose the + button, enter capacity, and select Add Mount Point.
+The capacity of /boot partition about 500MB is enough.

 Set capacity of boot partition

-Step 2 – Create swap partition with capacity about 1.5 to 2 times the capacity of RAM.
-For example, your computer has 1GB of RAM, it is recommended to create 1.5GB of swap partition.
+Step 2 – To optimize your system, create a swap partition with a capacity of 1.5 to 2 times that of your RAM.
+For instance, if you have 1GB of RAM, it’s recommended to create a 1.5GB swap partition.

 Set capacity of swap partition